17 Types of Interior Doors to Impress & Refresh Your Decor

 Another name for this door is the concertina door.
 The name "concertina door" comes from the fact that the door's panels fold up and spread out like a concertina.

 The design of barn doors originated from the old English storage.
-These country-style doors were new to urban areas when first introduced.
-But the eccentric feature has caught everyone's attention to it.
+These country-style doors were new to urban areas when first gaining popularity in the early 2010's in farmhouse homes.
+This eccentric feature soon called everyone's attention to it once HGTV's Fixer Upper show began using them.

 Everything about these room doors, from its appearance to its installation, differs from conventional interior doors.
 The upper portion of these styles of interior doors glides with the help of rails on the top.